Dadar Gulung: Indonesian Pandan Pancakes With Coconut Palm Sugar Filling

 Notes

-• If you can, try to freshly grate the coconut.
-For this recipe, half of a big sized coconut is enough.
-However, if this is not possible, you can use frozen grated coconut which is available at Asian shops.
+• If you can, try to grate the coconut fresh.
+For this recipe, half of a large coconut is enough.
+However, if this is not possible, you can use frozen grated coconut, which is available at Asian shops.
 Or, you can use desiccated coconut as well.
 Though the latter tends to feel drier and doesn’t offer a creamy taste to the filling.

 • Ideally, you use coconut palm sugar (jaggery).
 If this is not available to you, feel free to swap it with dark soft brown sugar or dark muscovado sugar.